 This document is laid out for easy navigation using JAWS HTML heading navigation commands: H will move through all headings, 2 through major sections, and 3 and 4 through any subsections or subsubsections.

 There are no known system requirements for these scripts beyond those for TeamTalk itself.
 JAWS 12.0 or newer, or the very latest update for JAWS 11, is required.
-JAWS versions older than 12.0 have not been carefully tested with these scripts.
-The scripts were written against TeamTalk 4.1 and various 5.x versions and also work with TeamTalk 4.2 through at least 4.4.
+JAWS versions older than 17.0 have not recently been carefully tested with these scripts.
+The scripts were written initially against TeamTalk 4.1 and various 5.x versions and also work with TeamTalk 4.2 through at least 4.4.
 Only the Classic versions of TeamTalk are supported.
+All testing in recent years has been against TeamTalk 5 Classic.

 To install these scripts on a new system: